estherpark514/Atlanta-Food-Finder/readme.md

 ## HTML Pages

 Feel free to rename the HTML file as needed.
-Just let us know if you make any changes so we can update the backend accordingly.
+Just let the team know if you make any changes so the backend can be updated accordingly.

 ### `register.html`
 - **Purpose:** Signup page for new users.